ahorv/camera_scripts/README.md

 # camera_scripts
-Contains all scripts necessary to control the camera.
+Contains all scripts necessary to control the all sky camera.
 * capture the images
 * reading the sensor data
 * exporting images to FTP server